-5. Civic Engagement and Community Service
+5. Civic Engagement and Community Service (all members complete this section)

 Record your active participation in a planned, publicized and approved civic engagement, service learning or community service activity.
 Credits are counted by event attended, not separate activities at that event.